Outpatient utilization of ZERBAXA® (ceftolozane and tazobactam)

 Dosage of ZERBAXA by infection in pediatric patients (birth to less than 18 years of age) with eGFRc greater than 50 mL/min/1.73 m2

-bUsed in conjunction with metronidazole 500 mg intravenously every 8 hours.
+bUsed in conjunction with metronidazole.

 cEstimated GFR using an age-appropriate equation for use in the pediatric population.